valdiney/GoogleBigQueryService/README.md

 This Service is used to abstrain the use of the BigQuery from Google using php language

 ### Dependencis
-To use this Service you shoul first install the offial library from Google:
+To use this Service you sould first install the offial library from Google:

 ```sh
 $ composer require google/cloud-bigquery